Skip to main content

 Ontario also temporarily reduced gasoline taxes in 2022 by 5.7 cents a litre and diesel by 5.3 cents a litre to bring both down to 9 cents a litre.
 The province later made the reductions permanent.

-With files from Paul Waldie, Eric Atkins, Jason Kirby, Mark Rendell, Reuters and The Associated Press
+With reports from Paul Waldie, Eric Atkins, Jason Kirby, Mark Rendell, Bianca Bharti, Reuters, the Associated Press and Canadian Press

 Follow related authors and topics